noshoesnoshirtnoties/spqr-pavlov-srvmon/README.md

 # spqr-pavlov-srvmon
-script to monitor the spqr pavlov server, running as systemd service
+script to monitor the spqr pavlov server, running as systemd service.

+meant to work in coop with https://github.com/noshoesnoshirtnoties/spqr-servus-publicus

 ## usage description
 * clone this repo to your workstation